Mumbi Kwesele

-Mumbi Kwesele (born February 26, 1995) is an American soccer player who plays as a midfielder for Bay Cities FC in the National Independent Soccer Association.
+Mumbi Kwesele (born February 26, 1995) is an American soccer player who plays as a midfielder for Kamphaengphet in the Thai League 3.

 Career

 College

 Kwesele attended Barry University in 2015, where he played for two seasons.
 He transferred to Humboldt State University where he played during their 2016 and 2017 seasons.

 Professional

-On October 14, 2020, Kwesele moved to Spanish side Real Unión B, who play in the fifth-tier.
+On October 14, 2018, Kwesele moved to Spanish side Real Unión B, who play in the third-tier.

 On February 26, 2020, he joined USL League One side Richmond Kickers.

 Personal

 Mumbi's brother is Mutanda Kwesele, who also played professional soccer.